 Acacia trees preferred by most gardeners are varieties that burst out with yellow blooms in the winter or early spring.
 Popular types include:

-- Bailey acacia, a hardy Australian variety that reaches heights of 20 to 30 feet.
-Bailey acacia displays feathery, bluish-gray foliage and bright yellow wintertime blooms.
+- Bailey acacia, a hardy Australian variety that reaches heights of 20 to 30 feet (6-9 m.).
+Bailey acacia displays feathery, bluish gray foliage and bright yellow wintertime blooms.

 - Also known as Texas acacia, Guajillo is an extremely heat-tolerant tree that hales from southern Texas and Mexico.
-It is a shrubby plant that reaches heights of 5 to 12 feet.
+It is a shrubby plant that reaches heights of 5 to 12 feet (1-4 m.).
 This species produces clusters of fragrant white flowers in early spring.

-- Knifeleaf acacia is named for its silvery-gray, knife-shaped leaves.
-Mature height for this tree is 10 to 15 feet.
-Sweet-smelling yellow flowers appear in early spring.
+- Knifeleaf acacia is named for its silvery gray, knife-shaped leaves.
+Mature height for this tree is 10 to 15 feet (3-4 m.).
+Sweet smelling yellow flowers appear in early spring.

 - Koa is a fast-growing acacia native to Hawaii.
-This tree, which eventually reaches heights and widths of up to 60 feet, displaying pale yellow blooms in spring.
+This tree, which eventually reaches heights and widths of up to 60 feet (18 m.), displays pale yellow blooms in spring.